Andreas Mouratis: Biography

+Mouratis died at the age of 74.

 Career

-He was the leading power in the Olympiakos team of the post-war era and won numerous league and cup titles.
-He was and still is one of the favourite Olympiakos players.
-Vigorous, aggressive and passionate, he embodies the ideal player characteristics for Olympiakos fans.
+He was the leading power of Olympiacos in the post-war era and won numerous league and cup titles.
+He was considered one of the favourite players of Olympiacos.
+Vigorous, aggressive and passionate, he embodied the ideal player characteristics for the fans of Olympiacos.

 He made 16 appearances and scored one goal for the Greece national football team.
 He was also member of the national side for the 1952 Olympic Games, but he did not play in any matches.

 Mouratis was nicknamed "Mourat Aslan" (Mouratis the Lion) by the Turkish press, after a friendly match of the national teams of Greece and Turkey, because he was playing aggressively like a lion.